womanonrails/womanonrails.com/_i18n/en/_posts/2019-02-20-elixir-pattern-matching.md

 ** (MatchError) no match of right hand side value: 4
 ```

-Right now comparison between left and right hand side failed.
+Right now, comparison between left and right hand side failed.
 We get information about `no match`.
 The similar situation will be when we will try with unknown yet variable like `y`.

 ```elixir
 iex> 5 = y